maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md

 attempt to match edges with generations over the limit.
 Therefore unlike, i.e., `"MaxVertices"`, which would terminate the evolution immediately once the limit-violating event is attempted, `"MaxGenerations"` would keep "filling in" events for as long as possible until no further matches within allowed generations are possible.

+Similarly, the evolution does not terminate when one expression reaches the `"MaxDestroyerEvents"`, but instead the expression is removed from future matches.
+Evolution continues until there are no more expressions whose destroyer events count is less than the maximum allowed.

 It is also possible to set the step count to `Automatic`, in which case `WolframModel` tries to automatically pick a number of steps that showcases the evolution without taking too long.
 It stops the evolution sooner if the state grows